tweag/rules_img/docs/image.md

 Output groups:
 - `digest`: Digest of the image (sha256:...)
 - `oci_layout`: Complete OCI layout directory with all platform blobs
+- `oci_tarball`: OCI layout packaged as a tar file for downstream use

 **ATTRIBUTES**